 It is important to know about this property because reflection is also possible even if the surfaces are not reflective.
 If the angle of incidence is greater than the critical angle for a given setting, the resulting type of reflection is called Total Internal Reflection, and it is the basis of Optical Fiber Communication.

 In an optical fiber, a light ray undergoes its first refraction at the air-core interface.
 The angle at which this refraction occurs is crucial because this particular angle will dictate whether the subsequent internal reflections will follow the principle of Total Internal Reflection.
-This angle, at which the light ray first encounters the core of an optical fiber is called Acceptance angle.As you can notice, depends on the orientation of the refracted ray at the input of the optical fiber.
+This angle, at which the light ray first encounters the core of an optical fiber, is called the Acceptance angle.As you can notice, depends on the orientation of the refracted ray at the input of the optical fiber.
 This in turn depends on , the acceptance angle.

 The acceptance angle can be calculated with the help of the formula below.